 - FAQ about APA – PowerPoint Presentations (1:32)

 - FAQ about APA – Citation Builders (1:56)

 - Using APA Style for Academic Writing and Avoiding Plagiarism (19:46)

 "This resource, revised according to the 5th edition of the APA manual, offers examples for the general format of APA research papers, in-text citations, endnotes/footnotes, and the reference page."

-  APA Style Guide for Electronic Resources (Official APA style website)
+APA Style Guide (Official APA style website)

 APA Style in Brief (Sprague Library, Montclair State University)